-Silver investors are usually interested in finding out which countries produce the most of the metal.
-After all, if a nation is producing a lot of silver, many companies are likely operating there — and investment opportunities may be available.
+Silver investors are usually interested in finding out which countries produce the most ounces of silver.
+After all, if a nation is producing an abundance of the white metal, many mining companies are likely operating there, and investment opportunities may be available.

-However, it’s also worth looking at silver reserves, or how much economically mineable silver a country holds.
-In general, the world’s top silver producers also have high silver reserves, but some countries with high silver reserves are not putting out much of the metal.
+However, it’s also worth looking at silver reserves, or how economically mineable a country’s is.
+In general, the world’s silver producers also have high silver reserves, but some countries with high silver reserves are not putting out much of the metal.

-Where there’s room to grow there may be money to be made as well, and for that reason investors should be aware of which countries may eventually become powerhouses in the industry.
+Where there’s room to grow there may be money to be made as well, and for that reason investors should be aware of which countries may eventually become powerhouses, able to .

-At 93,000 MT, Peru holds the highest silver reserves by country in the world.
-And unlike some countries with high silver reserves, the nation was a major producer of silver in 2017.
-It put out 4,500 MT of the metal, coming in second place in the world.
+At 110,000 metric tons (MT), Peru is tied with Poland for the highest silver reserves by country in the world.
+And unlike some countries with high silver reserves, the nation was a major producer of silver in 2018.
+It put out 4,300 MT of the metal, coming in second place in the world.

-The majority of Peru’s silver is produced at the Antamina mine, located in province of Huari.
-The mine is a joint venture between BHP Billiton (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (TSE:8058).
+The majority of Peru’s physical silver is produced at the Antamina mine, located in the province of Huari.
+The mine is a joint venture between BHP (ASX:BHP,NYSE:BHP,LSE:BLT), Glencore (LSE:GLEN,OTC Pink:GLCNF), Teck Resources (TSX:TECK.B,NYSE:TECK) and Mitsubishi (OTC Pink:MSBHF,TSE:8058).
 Although it is primarily a copper mine, it still produces more silver than any other in the country.

-Minerals account for more than 50 percent of Peru’s total exports, and silver is considered a “flagship product” with a rich history dating back to pre-Columbian times.
-Peru is also the world’s second-largest copper producer, the third-largest producer of zinc and tin and the fifth-largest producer of gold.
+Minerals account for more than 50 percent of Peru’s total exports, and silver is considered a “flagship product” with a rich history dating back to pre-Columbian times. has also the way in the space, as it is the second-largest copper producer in the world.
+Additionally, Peru holds the title of the third largest producer of zinc and tin and the fifth largest producer of gold.

 Silver reserves: 89,000 MT

-Australia produces much less silver than Peru, but its reserves of the metal are nevertheless high.
-It put out only 1,200 MT of silver in 2017, and its reserves stand at 89,000 MT.
+Mines in Australia produce much less of the silver , but the country’s reserves of the metal are nevertheless high.
+It put out only 1,200 MT of silver in 2018, and its holdings stand at 89,000 MT.
 As such, it appears there’s a long life still left for silver mining in the country.

 Silver mining goes all the way back to the early 1900s in Australia.
-BHP Billiton began as a silver producer there in the 1920s, and today South32 (ASX:S32), an offshoot of BHP Billiton, operates the Cannington mine in the same region.
-The mine is the country’s largest producer of the metal.
+BHP began as a silver producer there in the 1920s, and today South32 (ASX:S32,OTC Pink:SHTLF), an offshoot of BHP, operates the Cannington mine in the same region.
+The mine produces the most silver for the country.

 More silver reserves by country

-Peru, Australia and Poland have the highest silver reserves, but many other countries also hold significant silver reserves.
+Peru, Poland and Australia lead the world with the highest silver reserves, but many other countries also held significant silver reserves in 2018.
 Here’s a quick look at where other nations stand: